tokio-rs/website-next/content/tokio/tutorial/shared-state.md

 ---

 So far, we have a key-value server working.
-However, there is a major flaw: state is not shared across connections.
-We will fix that.
+However, there is a major flaw:
+State is not shared across connections.
+We will fix that in this article.

 # Strategies